 Through five web development courses, you’ll gain skills to start or advance a career as a web developer.
 You’ll learn to build dynamic websites that deliver content in a variety of formats for computers, smartphones, tablets, and the next “it” device.
 Beginning with the fundamentals of website development, you’ll build a foundation through advanced study on topics like XML, Ajax, and database applications.

-Choose the course you’d like to take first and register for graduate credit.
 No application is required.
+Simply choose the course you’d like to take first and register for graduate credit.
 Most students take one or two courses a term.
-Download a certificate course tracker form to keep a record of completed courses.

 - Take all five courses for graduate credit.

 - Earn at least a B in all five courses.

 When you are registered in your final certificate course(s) or once the fifth and final grade has been officially awarded, log in to online services, “Certificate Course Tracker and Request Form,” to request your certificate.
 If you wait until you have all your five grades, be sure to request the certificate within two weeks of when grades are posted online (see calendar for dates).
 Certificates are not awarded retroactively.

 After your request is reviewed and approved, the award is noted on your transcript, and the certificate is mailed.

 Considering a master’s degree?

 You can count courses from this certificate toward the Information Technology Graduate Program if you plan well.

 First, review the degree admission requirements and see how your certificate coursework can fit within the framework of the degree requirements.